JMestre32/CS50-Intro-To-Programming-with-Python/Conditionals/README.md

 The modulo operator '%' returns the remainder after dividing two numbers:

 4 % 3 = 1, 1 % 1 = 0, etc.

+<h3> Match </h3>

+Match gives programmers the ability to match a variable to a specific case and execute accordingly.
+It's sort of like an if statement?
+In the event that a variable does not match anything, one could use an underscore like so:

+match x:
+    case _:
+    print("Not accounted for")